How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 Step 1: Layout and Planning

-St. George permit note: The City of St. George requires a building permit for retaining walls over 4 feet in height in front yard setback areas.
-Walls that retain a surcharge (driveway, structure, or significant slope above) may require engineering regardless of height.
-Contact the City Building Department at (435) 627-4830 before starting walls that approach these thresholds.
+Critical: Call 811 at least 48 hours before digging.
+The City of St. George requires a building permit for retaining walls over 4 feet in height in front yard setback areas.
+Contact the City Building Department at (435) 627-4830 before starting.

 Step 2: Excavate the Base Trench